ATLANTBH/devops-research/blackbox_app_metrics_exporter_with_prometheus_and_k8s/README.md

 Before we go into the application part, we need to make sure that we have Prometheus running in Kubernetes.
 This can be done using following kubernetes resources:

-- [prometheus-configmap](https://github.com/ATLANTBH/devops-research/blob/master/blackbox_app_metrics_exporter_with_prometheus_and_k8s/prometheus/prometheus-configmap.yaml) - contains prometheus config file which will be loaded into the running Prometheus pod.
-As you can see, it contains one scrape config defined which points to the grok service running in Kubernetes (later, we will deploy grok exporter in Kubernetes also)
+- [prometheus-configmap](https://github.com/ATLANTBH/devops-research/blob/master/blackbox_app_metrics_exporter_with_prometheus_and_k8s/prometheus/prometheus-configmap.yaml) - contains prometheus config file which defines one scrape config which points to the grok exporter service running in Kubernetes (later, we will deploy grok exporter in Kubernetes also)
 - [prometheus-deployment](https://github.com/ATLANTBH/devops-research/blob/master/blackbox_app_metrics_exporter_with_prometheus_and_k8s/prometheus/prometheus-deployment.yaml) - this is Kubernetes deployment resource which defined one Prometheus pod replica that will be deployed.
-For the sake of simplicity, we will not worry about persistence of Prometheus data, but this is something that should be taken into the consideration in production usage.
-In that case, usually, statefulset will be better fit than deployment which would contain persistence volume solution (nfs storage, local storage, block storage...etc.)
+In the production environment, you would define persistence for the Prometheus data, but that is out of the scope for this article
-- [prometheus-service](https://github.com/ATLANTBH/devops-research/blob/master/blackbox_app_metrics_exporter_with_prometheus_and_k8s/prometheus/prometheus-service.yaml) - this is Kubernetes NodePort service resource which exposes external Prometheus port on all Kubernetes cluster node through which external access to Prometheus dashboard will be available.
+- [prometheus-service](https://github.com/ATLANTBH/devops-research/blob/master/blackbox_app_metrics_exporter_with_prometheus_and_k8s/prometheus/prometheus-service.yaml) - this is Kubernetes NodePort service resource which exposes external Prometheus port on all Kubernetes cluster nodes through which external access to Prometheus dashboard will be available.
 In the production environment, you would put load balancer/ingress in front of Prometheus application and enable SSL termination but that is out of the scope for this article

 We will first create namespace called `app-monitoring` and then apply resources from above:
 ```